melsonic/Rate-Limiter/README.md

 - In t1, the output shows a line for each request in the following format
     - {Client ID} {CurrentWindowTimeStampCount} {TimeStampCountThreshold} {Request Allowed/Disallowed}
 - Outputs are placed in the `result` folder

+#### Sliding Window Counter Algorithm
+- To test the sliding window log algorithm, open another terminal(t2) & run
+    - `make test_sliding_window_counter`
+- In t1, the output shows a line for each request in the following format
+    - {Client ID} {EstimatedCurrentWindowCount} {CurrentWindowThreshold} {Request Allowed/Disallowed}
+- Outputs are placed in the `result` folder